Table of Contents

 Importance of Estuaries

-Ecotone regions (transitional zones) like mangroves, wetlands, estuaries, grasslands etc. have far greater productivity compared to natural ecosystems like forest ecosystem, ocean ecosystem, pond ecosystem, riverine ecosystem, desert ecosystem etc..
-This is because of the wide ranging species from the adjacent ecosystems being present in the ecotone.
+- Ecotone regions (transitional zones) like mangroves, wetlands, estuaries, grasslands etc. have far greater productivity compared to natural ecosystems like a forest ecosystem, ocean ecosystem, pond ecosystem, riverine ecosystem, desert ecosystem etc. This is because of the wide-ranging species from the adjacent ecosystems being present in the ecotone.

 - Also, an estuary has very little wave action, so it provides a calm refuge from the open sea and hence becomes ideal for the survival of numerous aquatic species.

 - Estuaries are most heavily populated areas throughout the world, with about 60% of the world’s population living along estuaries and the coast.